cmaps/tsp-quantumannealing/README.md

-# Mapping travelling salesperson problem to quantumannealing
+# Mapping travelling salesperson problem to quantum annealing

 ### pegasus.py - code to generate the Pegasus
 ### tspVc.py - code to perform the classical experiments